-All work will be completed during 2008.
+All work will be completed during 2009.

-Oral presentations and meetings with local officials, business persons, homeowners, and other citizens; telephone and in-person consultations; letter correspondence; loan packaging; progress reports; financial and project files and records; and community economic profiles.
-Provision of technical assistance with emphasis on individualized instruction to local government officials to establish community economic development technical and institutional capacity.
+Oral presentations and meetings with local officials, business persons, homeowners, and other citizens; telephone and in-person consultations; letter correspondence; loan packaging; progress reports; financial and project files and records; and project management services.
+Provision of technical assistance with emphasis on individualized instruction to local government officials to establish community development technical and institutional capacity.
 Preparation of State and Federal grant applications.
 Dissemination of information to local units of government and local businesses relative to the policies, regulations, and application procedures governing State and Federal community development and business development assistance programs.

 SEWRPC SEWRPC

 (tax levy) (service agreements) Total

-71% 29% 100%
+70% 30% 100%

-\$71,890 \$30,000 \$101,890
+\$130,657 \$55,000 \$185,657